-The benefits and costs associated with the proposed amendment to Standard A18 have been analysed in a draft Regulatory Impact Assessment (Attachment 3).
-The benefits of the proposed Standard A18 amendment to approve oil from glufosinate-ammonium tolerant canola primarily accrue to the food industry and government, with potentially a small benefit to the consumer.
+The benefits and costs associated with the proposed amendment to the Food Standards Code have been analysed in a Regulatory Impact Assessment (see Attachment 3).
+The benefits of the proposed amendment to approve canola oil from the genetically modified canola lines known commercially as Liberty Link® and InVigor® primarily accrue to the food industry and government, with potentially a small benefit to the consumer.

-CONCLUSIONS
+5. CONCLUSIONS